cce-bigdataintro-1160/CEBD-1160-fall-2019-site/8-ml.md

 1. For your chosen dataset, create the train and test splits.
 Print the shape of the full initial dataset and then the shape of each of the 4 split datasets `X_train, X_test, y_train, y_test`

 ##### Supervised Learning: Linear Regression - for Regression problems
-* [Linear regression](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_linear_regression.html#a-simple-linear-regression) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict continuous features
+* [Linear regression, or least squares method](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_linear_regression.html#a-simple-linear-regression) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict continuous features
+* We'll use labelled data to try to predict unlabelled data values using known feature values
 * The simplest form of Linear Regression can be defined by the formula `Y = a + bX` whereas the Least Squares algorithm is applied until an optimal fit is found
 * Let's look at some [examples](https://github.com/cce-bigdataintro-1160/spring2019/tree/master/class7-notebook) in order to create a model to predict data